Merkel and Monti pledge to do everything to protect euro zone

 The wording of the statement, issued after the pair discussed the euro zone crisis in a phone call on Saturday, echoed a pledge made by Merkel and French President Francois Hollande on Friday and the European Central Bank (ECB) President Mario Draghi on Thursday.

-Draghi's comments were read by markets as an indication the ECB may revive its program of buying bonds of troubled governments on the secondary market.
+Draghi's comments were read by markets as an indication the ECB may revive its programme of buying bonds of troubled governments on the secondary market.

 Near-bankrupt Greece is desperately struggling to make savings.
 Its creditors are currently in Athens to assess progress and decide whether to keep it hooked up to a 130-billion euro lifeline.